 Not every lender will offer a reason, but some may lay out what the issue was.
 In some cases, these are issues you can fix immediately, like proof of income, inaccuracies in your application, or omitted details in your application.
 If it's a simple issue like this, find out what the lender needs and resubmit the application with the lender's needs met.

-Other issues may require more long-term fixes, like an unfavorable credit report, collections accounts, high credit card balances, high DTI ratio, and more.
+Other issues may require more long-term fixes, like an unfavourable credit report, collections accounts, high credit card balances, high DTI ratio, and more.
 In this case, find out what the lender needs to approve you so you have a target.

 Regardless of whether it's a simple fix or something more serious, knowing the issue gives you a head start on fixing it.